oznogon/gattaibushido-public/playbooks/_playbooks_core_data.md

 **Agsomafa!** (Side, Red Pilot): Burn your *entire* current Charge Pool, and apply the following effects for *each* Charge burned:

-* Rank 1: Add +Trauma to your side's Payload
+* Rank 1: Add +Trauma to your side
 * Rank 2: As Rank 1, plus the opponent of your choice must burn one Buffer
 * Rank 3: As Rank 2, plus any other Pilot can restore one spent Buffer